Vets-Who-Code/web-curriculum/deliverables.md

   - Update tables from console
   - Update database from application

-## Phase 4

-Phase deliverables: Continuously learn and build a career in software development.

-## Week 13 -
+  ## Week 13 - CI/CD With Github Actions
-  - Think about algorithms ()
-  - Classify algorithmic complexity
-  - Optimize algorithms
-  - Understand use cases (this is for job interviews)

-## Week 14 -
-  - Implement basic data structures (hash, stack, queue)
+  - Be be able to describe what is CI/CD
+  - Setup Github Actions
+  - Setup CI/CD pipelines with Github Actions
+  - Connect CI/CD pipelines and AWS
+  - Deploy to AWS
+  - deploy to Netlify